 - If you insist on saving money above everything for this website, freelancers have to worry about one salary instead of multiple.
 Though you benefit from an expert who can help with all aspects of your website, a freelancer is an individual that works directly with you.
 Going freelance means that you are dependent on one person to complete your website.
 You’ll have to adjust your schedule to match theirs and hope that they can meet all their deadlines.

 - On the other hand, an agency gives you security.
 You have a team working on your website, which means that deadlines are more strict.
 Another plus is that agencies usually have plenty of previous experience for you to check out before making a decision.
+Learn more about the differences here.

 Need Affordable Website Design Today?